jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/controller_storage_install_kubernetes.rst

       system host-if-modify controller-1 $OAM_IF -c platform
       system interface-network-assign controller-1 $OAM_IF oam

 #.
-The MGMT interface is partially set up by the network install procedure; configuring
+The MGMT interface is partially set up by the network install procedure;
-   the port used for network install as the MGMT port and specifying the attached network of "mgmt".
+   configuring the port used for network install as the MGMT port and specifying the attached network of "mgmt".

    Complete the MGMT interface configuration of controller-1 by specifying the attached network of "cluster-host".

    ::

       system interface-network-assign controller-1 mgmt0 cluster-host

-.. only:: starlingx
+.. only:: openstack

    *************************************
    OpenStack-specific host configuration